 What is the Certificate all about?

-- Study Load: The Certificate II in Animal Studies course encompasses 12 units of competency.
-In addition to class requirements, you will be required to conduct independent study in your own time
+- Study Load: The Certificate III in Captive Animal encompasses 16 units of competency.
+In addition to class and practical requirements, you will be required to conduct independent study in your own time

 Course entry requirements

 - Students must be a minimum of 16 years of age on commencement of the course

 - Students must be an Australian Citizen, Australian Permanent Resident or New Zealand Citizen

 - Students must attend all practical days as allocated

 - Students are expected to attend all classroom lessons